The Kia Rio supermini has been rejuvenated in fourth generation form. Jonathan Crouch takes a look.

 Market and Model

-Don't expect Rio pricing to change too much, so as before, this car will sit in the £11,000 to £18,000 bracket.
-That might sound a lot but most variants will be sold in the £11,000 to £14,500 bracket, which makes this one of the most affordable Fiesta-sized superminis out there.
+Rio pricing hasn't changed too much, so as before, this car sits in the £12,000 to £18,000 bracket.
+That might sound a lot but most variants will be sold in the £14,000 to £16,000 bracket, which makes this one of the more affordable Fiesta-sized superminis out there.
 As before, the sales focus for the UK will be on the five-door bodystyle.
+The line-up here is mainly based around '1', '2' and '3' trim levels.
+There's also a top 'First Edition' option for buyerrs wanting the pokier 118bhp version of the 1.0 T-GDi petrol unit.
 As before, equipment levels are strong.
 More affordable models get a 'floating' 5.0-inch touchscreen audio system with six speakers.
 Buyers can also specify a 7.0-inch touchscreen infotainment and navigation system, with Kia Connected Services powered by TomTom, as well as Android Auto and Apple CarPlay for full smartphone integration.
 This Rio will be the first car in the B-segment to be equipped with USB ports in both the front and rear of the cabin, enabling users to physically connect a mobile device to the infotainment system and recharge batteries on the move.
-As for safety, the Rio will be the first car in the B-segment to feature 'AEB' 'Autonomous Emergency Braking with pedestrian recognition'.
+As for safety, the Rio will be the first car in the B-segment to feature 'AEB' 'Autonomous Emergency Braking with pedestrian recognition' as standard.
 The Rio's AEB system uses a long-range radar detection system to detect potential collisions with other vehicles or pedestrians and helps bring the car to a halt.
 AEB is paired with a Lane Departure Warning System (LDWS), which alerts the driver if they stray out of their lane on the road without the use of indicators.

 Cost of Ownership

-The 1.0 T-GDI petrol engines should certainly prove to be very frugal, both units delivering sub-100g/km CO2emission readings that should be further improved by this Rio's Idle Stop & Go (ISG) system that cuts the engine when you don't need it, stuck at the lights or waiting in traffic.
-As for the 1.4-litre diesel, well regardless of power output, this unit is capable of producing the lowest CO2emissions levels in the Rio line-up - expect under 90g/km of CO2 on a variant fitted with ISG.
+The 1.0 T-GDI petrol engines should certainly prove to be very frugal.
+The 99bhp version manages 62.8mpg on the combined cycle and 102g/km of CO2, whike the 118bhp version of this unit manages 60.1mpg and 107g/km.
+The 1.4 CRDi diesel manages 74.3mpg and 98g/km.
+All variants get an Idle Stop & Go (ISG) system that cuts the engine when you don't need it, stuck at the lights or waiting in traffic.
 As with all Kias, the Rio is covered by a seven-year, 100,000-mile warranty that's longer than any other car in the same class.
 Servicing should be affordable and the various pre-paid servicing packages you can buy will further help manage costs in this regard, with 'Care-3' or 'Care-3 Plus' packages offering retail customers fixed-cost, inflation-proof servicing for either three or five years.
 Should you sell the car in this period, the remaining scheduled maintenance allocation can be passed on to the next owner.

 It's easy to see why Kia is one of the fastest growing car makers in the world, doubling its global sales over the last few years thanks to a range of models now seriously troubling the European market's established players.
 Here's another one that'll add to their concerns, smartly styled and class-leadingly spacious and efficient.
 As a result, it can now compete head-on with its mainstream rivals and betters many of them.
 This then, is a car that has come of age.
 No longer is it a supermini you'd recommend largely because of generous equipment or a modest asking price.
 True, it still isn't the sharpest handling car in its class and there are a few rivals with classier cabins.
 None though, are more practical or more refined and few have a nicer ride - another of the reasons why this could be considered a smart alternative to a larger Focus-class family hatchback.
 If you're thinking of buying in this segment, then you probably won't be considering this car as an option.
 But take it from us, you probably should be.